Bobcat Fire Update

 Sturtevant Camp was established as a tent camp in 1893.
 Located in the upper reaches of Big Santa Anita Canyon, access to camp was originally by way of Mt.
 Wilson via the Old Mount Wilson Trail.
 By 1897, proprietor William “Wilbur” Sturtevant had refurbished an abandoned trail to Winter Creek, extended it over Mt.
 Zion to his camp, and constructed wood-frame cabins for his visitors.

-The future is now looking bright for Sturtevant Camp.
-With the logistical help of Friends volunteers, the facility is maintaining its reputation of historical preservation, cleanliness and hospitality.
-Camp information and a new online reservation system on the busy Adams’ Pack Station website has greatly increased business.
+Until the Bobcat fire, Sturtevant Camp was thriving.
+With the logistical help of Friends volunteers, the facility was maintaining its reputation of historical preservation, cleanliness and hospitality.
+Camp information and a new online reservation system on the busy Adams’ Pack Station website had greatly increased business.
+Group events included musical events, contra dancing, holiday meals (Christmas and Thanksgiving), even beer making classes.
+Please support Sturtevant camp through these difficult times so it can be there for you in the future.

 Click here for the latest FSG news for Sturtevant Camp.